razisamuely/DataScience-TakeHomeAssignment-FunctionEstimation/README.md

 Solution 2 - Binary search

-If we want the estimated area to change for different iterations with the same predefined parameters, we would need to use a stochastic method such as the above `Monte Carlo simulation`, which involves generating random samples to estimate the area.
+With stochastic methods, such as the `Monte Carlo simulation` mentioned above, the estimated area changes for different iterations with the same predefined parameters.
+This is because the process involves generating random samples to estimate the area.

 However, if we want to use determenistic method as `binary search` to find the y values for each x that are close enough to the real value, we can do so by defining a function that takes a value of x as input and returns the